waikato-datamining/image-dataset-converter/plugins/count-specks.md

   -o {as-is,binary,grayscale,rgb}, --output_format {as-is,binary,grayscale,rgb}
                         The image format to generate as output. (default: as- is)
+  -m MIN_AREA, --min_area MIN_AREA
+                        The minimum area for the specks in order to count them. (default: 0.0)
   -M MAX_AREA, --max_area MAX_AREA
                         The maximum area for the specks in order to count them. (default: 2.0)